Hellenic Physical Society: Activities

 The Hellenic Physical Society is active in research and pedagogy in physics, by organizing conferences, seminars, outreach events, and by publishing physics-related educational and scientific publications, such as conference proceedings.
 The Society participates in various international networks of scientific associations, such as the European Physical Society and the Balkan Physical Union, and seeks to further expand communication and international cooperation in physics.
 The Society offers awards to distinguished physicists for their contribution to education and science, such as Giorgos Grammatikakis, and Stamatios Krimigis. ΕΕΦ is also involved with the advancement of teaching physics in secondary education.

+Criticism

+The Hellenic Physical Society has faced criticism for endorsing activities and claims considered pseudoscientific.
+A notable dispute involved a five-year legal case with the fact-checking website Ellinika Hoaxes, which questioned the scientific validity of certain EEP-endorsed events and statements.
+The lawsuit filed by the EEP was dismissed by both the Athens Court of First Instance and the Court of Appeal, which ruled the articles constituted fair criticism.
+Critics argue these activities undermine the credibility of science and physics education in Greece, while the EEP maintains that its educational contributions are often overlooked.